< Go to Disposable Diapers

 Is SAP a Skin Irritant?

-In a section on the Honest Company website titled, "What's Inside Disposable Diapers", the company is highly critical of competing diapers inclusion of SAP in their absorbent core, stating "sodium polyacrylate (SAP) is the main component of those absorbent gel crystals found in many diapers and it can be a skin irritant."
-They mock competing diaper companies for including SAP by stating, "Great idea to use it in something that's in direct contact with infant skin 24x7, right?"
-This is very ironic, and really not very honest in our opinion, when you consider that Honest Diapers also includes SAP as a key ingredient in their diaper's absorbent core.
-In contrast to their comments about SAP causing skin irritation when criticizing competitors' use of it, when talking about their own use of SAP in their diaper's core, Honest Company states, "[SAP has] been rigorously tested and found to be safe and non-toxic."
-In reply to our inquiries about their use of SAP, the company's Senior Product Manager said, in justifying their use a petroleum-based chemical in the diaper, "no one's going to use a diaper if it doesn't work!"
+In a section on the Honest Company website published in 2013 titled, "What's Inside Disposable Diapers", the company was highly critical of competing diapers inclusion of SAP in their absorbent core, stating "sodium polyacrylate (SAP) is the main component of those absorbent gel crystals found in many diapers and it can be a skin irritant."
+They mocked competing diaper companies for including SAP by stating, "Great idea to use it in something that's in direct contact with infant skin 24x7, right?"
+We raised concern about these statements, and they were subsequently removed.
+We found it very ironic, and really not very honest in our opinion, when you consider that Honest Diapers also includes SAP as a key ingredient in their diaper's absorbent core.
+In contrast to their comments about SAP causing skin irritation when they were criticizing competitors' use of it in their marketing materials, when talking about their own use of SAP on their blog Honest Company states, "[SAP has] been rigorously tested and found to be safe and non-toxic."
+In reply to our inquiries about their use of SAP, the company's Senior Product Manager said, in justifying their use the petro-chemical SAP in the diaper, "no one's going to use a diaper if it doesn't work!"

 Is Putting a Petro-chemical in a Diaper "Earth Friendly"?